 Engineering

-She serves as the co-chair of the International Workshop Series on the Bees Algorithm and Its Applications and has co-edited two books published by Springer: " Intelligent Production and Manufacturing Optimisation—The Bees Algorithm Approach" (also translated to German as "Intelligente Produktions- und Fertigungsoptimierung - Der Bienenalgorithmus-Ansatz") and "Intelligent Engineering Optimisation with the Bees Algorithm"
+She serves as the co-chair of the International Workshop Series on the Bees Algorithm and Its Applications since 2021 and has co-edited two books published by Springer: " Intelligent Production and Manufacturing Optimisation—The Bees Algorithm Approach" (also translated to German as "Intelligente Produktions- und Fertigungsoptimierung - Der Bienenalgorithmus-Ansatz") and "Intelligent Engineering Optimisation with the Bees Algorithm" She has also supported the International Workshop on Advanced Remanufacturing (IWAR) in various roles since 2020.

-She is co-author of a chapter on "Teaching decision-making models and techniques" in the Handbook on Teaching and Learning in Operations Management (Edward Elgar Publishing).
+She is co-author of a chapter on "Teaching decision-making models and techniques" in the Handbook on Teaching and Learning in Operations Management (Edward Elgar Publishing), contributing to teaching scholarship.

 Google Scholar: Natalia Hartono